-HtmlWriter.handle_image (frames, fname='', cwd=None, alt=None, path_id='UDGImagePath') Register a named frame for an image, and write an image file if required.
-This is a convenience method that calls image_path(), need_image(), write_animated_image() and img_element() as appropriate.
+HtmlWriter.handle_image (frames, fname=", cwd=None, alt=None, path_id='UDGImagePath')

+Register a named frame for an image, and write an image file if required.
+If fname is blank, no image file will be created.
+If fname does not end with '.png' or '.gif', an appropriate suffix will be appended (depending on the default image format).
+If fname contains an image path ID replacement field, the corresponding parameter value from the [Paths] section will be substituted.

 - frames The list of frames (instances of Frame) from which to build the image. - fname The name of the image file. - cwd The current working directory (from which the relative path of the image file will be computed). - alt The alt text to use for the image. - path_id The ID of the target directory (as defined in the [Paths] section of the ref file).
+This is not used if fname starts with a '/' or contains an image path ID replacement field.

-Returns The $< img \dots />$ element, or an empty string if no image is created.
+Returns The $< img \dots > element$, or an empty string if no image is created.